 Yang says that while views towards women are becoming more open on a social level, the media is conversely conservative.
 ‘I’m finding more and more tabloid gossip or nasty news about actresses in entertainment media’, she says.

 Yang Lina doesn’t expect Chinese audiences will see her film in cinemas.
-With a heavy focus on the taboo subjects of sex and the paranormal, a big screen release is ruled out.
+With a heavy focus on the taboo subjects, a big screen release is ruled out.
 But she maintains that ‘I want to shoot the films I imagine.
-Whether they can pass censorship or not is not a consideration.’
+Whether they are approved or not is not a consideration.’

 Working on the margins of popular discourse can be liberating.
 Karin Chien of dGenerate Films, a US-based distributor of independent Chinese cinema, calls the two Oxhide films by Liu Jiayin ‘groundbreaking’.
 ‘Liu’s works are true to her own artistic impulses; there is no mistaking her voice,’ she says.
 ‘I deeply admire her ability to break the rules and play on her own terms.’